Dekita/palhub-server/readme/files.md

 # Backups
 Automatic backups are enabled by defualt every hour.
 This can be customized using ENV variables.
 Backup files will be automatically zipped and saved into 'backups'.

+## Notes:
+The files within the 'logs' directory will be cleaned for each boot, not including the logs/subfolders, which are mounted from their respective running containers.. eg, logs/nginx are the log files from the nginx instance - and its upto that how often it cleans those.